LP1 (Liam Payne album): Critical reception

-LP1 received mixed reviews.
+LP1 was met with mixed to negative reviews.
 According to Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 44 out of 100, which indicates "mixed or average reviews" based on seven reviews.
 It was the worst reviewed album with seven reviews or more of 2019 on the site.

 Helen Brown of The Independent wrote "he's got a nice set of pipes.
 He gets the songs across.
 But without imposing any personality on them he's just, well, a singing six-pack" and that "it's all fine: shiny and efficient pop, smelling of body oil and new car upholstery.
 But Payne treats each track like a rental car.
 He gives each song a spin and hands the keys back like a good lad without leaving a trace," ending the review by stating "he's gone from One Direction to One Dimensional".
 Mark Kennedy, writing for ABC News, called the album "embarrassing" while writing that the album "never really gets off the ground, a collection of monotonous club songs that often sound like warmed-over Justin Bieber rejects."
 He further criticised Payne's decision to add "offerings [that] are more than two years old" and the fact that Payne only co-wrote four songs, although he did compliment "Stack It Up".
 Laura Snapes of The Guardian opined that it is a "terrible pop album, but very effective contraception".
 Michael Cragg, also of The Guardian, called the album "genre-ticking anonymity" and "occasionally painful yet weirdly Payne-less."
 El Hunt of NME felt Payne was "so focused on ticking boxes that he forgets to have fun" and that it "shows a more grown-up side to the former One Direction member, and cherry-picks from pretty much every genre that's in vogue right now.
 The problem is that it doesn't tell us much about Liam Payne" while particularly talking down on "Both Ways".
 Hunt did, however, note that the album "can be fun when it does loosen up a little more", naming "Familiar", "Heart Meet Break", and "Bedroom Floor" as standout tracks.
 Rawiya Kameir of Pitchfork was critical, calling Payne "another pop star flailing to find his identity amid trend-hopping production and half-baked lyrics" and that "listening to LP1, you almost feel sorry for Payne.
 It's maybe more pathetic to have failed not for risking too much, but after seeming to have tried so little."